 => Vz = 2.
 Vy = 2.
 3v = 6v

 So the speed of satellite Z is 6v (answer)

-Q1) What is the value of Period of Revolution of earth satellite? ignore the height of satellite above the surface of earth.
+Q1) What is the value of the Period of Revolution of the Earth satellite? ignore the height of the satellite above the surface of the earth.